SimplyWine/bookkeep-api/source/index.html.md

 then we include the 3 character currency code like `USD`

-And finally if the report is filtered to channels those channel ids should be appended to the end separated by `-`
+And finally if the report is filtered to channels those channel ids should be appended to the end separated by `-` but if no channels are in the input the dash should not display.

 ## post_raw_data